How I Make Sesame Chicken Salad That Stays Fresh for Meal Prep

 Method

-1. Marinate the chicken using this grilled sesame chicken recipe.
+1. Marinate the chicken using the grilled sesame chicken recipe.

-2. Prepare the sesame ginger dressing and set it aside.
+2. Make the sesame ginger dressing.
+Set aside.

-3. In a large bowl, combine the green and red cabbage, green onion, cilantro, carrots, bell pepper, and jalapeno.
-Drizzle the dressing over the salad and toss to mix and coat all the vegetables.
-Cover and set aside while you bake or grill the chicken following the recipe.
+3. Assemble the salad: in a large bowl, add the green and red cabbage, green onion, cilantro, carrots, bell pepper and jalapeno.
+Pour dressing over the salad and toss to combine.

 Notes